 The highest we saw it go to was around 5%.
 If you also consider the percentage that your lender will add on top, you could’ve had 6% interest on your monthly mortgage payments.

-The Tracker mortgage has its pros and cons.
-They heavily rely on the economy, so if the market is performing badly and the Bank of England’s rate is high, a tracker mortgage is not the best mortgage out there.
+A tracker mortgage has positives and negatives.
+They heavily rely on the economy, so if the market is performing badly and the Bank of England rate is high, a tracker mortgage is not the best mortgage out there.

 If you reverse the situation and perhaps look at if the economy is performing well with a low Bank of England base rate, a tracker mortgage will give you one of the best rates you can get.

 There are a wide variety of different mortgage types available to home buyers and homeowners alike.
 Before making any hasty decisions, it may be beneficial for you to speak with a member of our mortgage advice team.

 A trusted mortgage advisor in Hull can help you look around for deals, trying to find you the most competitive one for your personal and financial situation.

 If you are a First Time Buyer in Hull, you will especially see the benefit of taking mortgage advice.
 We have been working with mortgages for over 20 years now and know lender criteria front to back, able to match you up with the right deal.

 Even if you are looking to Remortgage or Move Home, you will also benefit from Mortgage Advice in Hull.
 As an experienced Mortgage Broker in Hull, we will work alongside you from the beginning of your process, through until completion and even beyond.